Board and Staff Information

 Border Litigation Attorney, Mitra Ebadolahi

-Ebadolahi is the Border Litigation Staff Attorney at the ACLU of San Diego & Imperial Counties.
+Ebadolahi is the border litigation staff attorney at the ACLU of San Diego & Imperial Counties.
 From 2011–13, she was the inaugural Nadine Strossen Fellow with the ACLU’s National Security Project in New York.
 Her areas of expertise include: constitutional and administrative law and litigation, particularly in the areas of immigrants’ rights and racial justice; international human rights law, especially economic and social rights; national security law and policy; and Freedom of Information Act (FOIA) requests and litigation.
-After attending UCLA as an undergraduate and the London School of Economics as a U.S.-U.K. Fulbright Scholar, Ebadolahi completed her legal studies (JD ’08, LL.M. ’12) at New York University School of Law.
+Ebadolahi attended UCLA as an undergraduate and the London School of Economics as a U.S.-U.K. Fulbright Scholar before completing her legal studies (JD ’08, LL.M. ’12) at New York University School of Law, where she was a Paul & Daisy Soros Fellow and a Root-Tilden-Kern Filomen D’Agostino Scholar.
 Following graduation, Ebadolahi clerked for Judge Betty B. Fletcher of the Ninth Circuit Court of Appeals in Seattle, Washington, and for Judge Margaret M. Morrow of the U.S. District Court for the Central District of California in downtown Los Angeles, California.
 Follow her on Twitter @MitraEbadolahi.

 Business Manager, Laurie Levine